 An important element to product value is the long-term cost of your selection.
 Some materials may have a lower up-front cost, but to maintain that product ends up costing you more in the end.
 For example, Vinyl Composite Tile (VCT) is often a budget friendly flooring option with a lower price point but requires multiple wax coatings annually to maintain the desired performance.
 The cost to apply these coatings quickly add up to a flooring that is costly to maintain.

 LVT, while slightly more expensive, offers a more economical life cycle cost because coatings are not required to maintain performance levels.
 When making your selections, look for LVTs that offer no polish options, meaning their warranties are applicable without the requirement of wax or a finish to be applied to the floor.
 All of Mannington Commercial’s LVTs are warranted as no polish required and most have the added protection of Quantum Guard Elite to hold up to tough commercial applications.

 Not all LVTs are created equally.
-There is a wide range of performance capabilities within the LVT market so make sure you are selecting the right one to meet your performance needs.
+There is a wide range of performance capabilities within the Luxury Vinyl Tile market so make sure you are selecting the right one to meet your performance needs.
 Having an added performance protection, such as Quantum Guard Elite, is recommended for commercial applications where you want your floor to look great for years to come with basic maintenance.
 Also consider the source of your LVT.
 Mannington Commercial proudly makes more than 90% of our commercial LVT products in our Madison, Georgia LVT manufacturing plant.
 This ensures we know exactly what is in the products we are providing the market and that they are free from components such as heavy metals and ortho-phthalates.